Skip to main content

 Quick Answer

 Fix CRM data quality with a 5-step system: (1) audit current data health using a data-quality score, (2) standardize required-field rules at create-time, (3) consolidate duplicate accounts and contacts with a deduplication ruleset, (4) implement field-level governance with ownership and review cadences, (5) automate the maintenance loop with continuous validation.
-Companies that complete all 5 steps recover an average of 21% of pipeline previously lost to broken handoffs and routing failures, based on Artemis GTM's analysis of 127+ B2B SaaS audits.
+Companies that complete all 5 steps recover an average of 21% of pipeline previously lost to broken handoffs and routing failures, based on Artemis GTM's hands-on B2B SaaS GTM audits.

 Q